 Vermont’s hunting season is a time of year where many participate in the traditional sport.

-Hunting season is the time of the year when enthusiasts get to hunt for game.
 There are many kinds of game that can be hunted, but deer, moose, and bear are the most common.

 Hunters must obtain a hunting license in order to hunt in Vermont.